rljson/template-project/README.contributors.md

 ### Replace in this doc

-Replace `extend-readmes-on-npm-publishing-and-repo-creation` by the name of your new branch
+Replace `my-new-branch` by the name of your new branch

-Replace `Extend READMEs on NPM publishing and repo creation` by your new commit message and PR title
+Replace `My new branch does something special` by your new commit message and PR title

 ### Checkout main